 Live Unit Testing

-Live Unit Testing has become a reality with the imminent release of Visual Studio 2017.
-The next iteration of Microsoft’s world-class IDE is due for release on the 7th of March 2017.
-Check out the video below how to enable live unit testing.
+Live Unit Testing has become a reality with the release of Visual Studio 2017.
+The next iteration of Microsoft’s world-class IDE which was released on the 7th of March 2017, has given developers a host of new and exciting features (a new-ish feature C# Interactive being a favorite of mine).
+Check out the video below and see how to enable this feature.
 It provides visual indicators inside your code editor on code coverage as well as the result of your tests.

-Take note that Live Unit Testing is only available in Visual Studio 2017 Enterprise.
-Find out more about Visual Studio on the Visual Studio website.
+Take note that the Live Unit Testing feature is only available in Visual Studio 2017 Enterprise.
+To find out more about Visual Studio, head on over to the Visual Studio website.
 Developers can also download the free Community Edition.
 Compare the various Visual Studio editions to see which one suits you best.